 The internet is home to millions of servers, with each one responsible for hosting one or several websites (shared servers).
 These servers transmit data to users that need access to them as well as talk and share information with other servers.
 This arrangement works well for accessing and sharing information over the internet quickly and efficiently but not so much when it comes to privacy.

 Now, if you are simply surfing the web as a leisure activity and not doing anything particularly important, then there is no reason to worry.
 However, if you are dealing with data that is potentially valuable (online banking information, business emails, online transactions, and the like), then you will want to consider using an added layer of protection, which is precisely what a VPN offers.

 How can a VPN Hide an IP Address?

 Here are the basics of what changes when you add a VPN to the mix:

 As you can see from the graphical representation above, VPN users are encrypting their data, which can only be read by the VPN server and vice-versa.
+That how VPN server works.
 The VPN server is the one interacting with the internet on the user’s behalf, which explains its privacy and security benefit.

 Simply put, the destination server will see only the VPN server as the source of the data request, which, in turn, hides the real IP address of the VPN user.
 The process is designed in such a way that it is extremely difficult (if not impossible) for outsiders to pinpoint specific users as the source of any online activity.
 Any data intercepted between the user and the VPN server is heavily encrypted and practically useless to third parties.